-After graduating from the American University in Washington, D.C., Leigh completed graduate work in comparative theology and semitic languages at Boston University and at the Hebrew University of Jerusalem.
-Following a decade as an educator, she returned to grad school at UM, studying European history and political science.
-Most recently she was the director of a cultural nonprofit, and brings experience in fundraising, programming, and community outreach.
-As a youth she enjoyed time staffing her grandparents’ farm stand and helping prepare for the weekly Fredericton, Boyce Farmers’ Market.
-She became Executive Director of MFFM in the summer of email@example.com
+After graduating from the American University in Washington, D.C., Leigh completed graduate work in comparative theology, political science, and semitic languages at Boston University and at the Hebrew University of Jerusalem.
+Following a decade as an educator, she became director of a cultural nonprofit, developing expertise in fundraising, programming, and community development.
+As a youth she enjoyed time working at her grandparents’ farm stand , PYO orchard, and the farm’s stall at the Boyce (Fredericton) Farmers’ Market.
+With this life-long predilection for farmers’ markets, she became Executive Director of MFFM in the summer of email@example.com

 Emily is a life long New Englander who grew up visiting her local farmers’ market weekly and tending her own backyard flock of chickens.
 Her interest in agriculture and farm-to-table eating was evident even then, and her great enthusiasm for all things local has continued to grow ever since.
 Now she visits her local farmers’ market each week with her own family.
 She lives in Carmel where she and her family (and their backyard flock!) enjoy working on their homestead, with a focus on permaculture, towards their goal of food self-sufficiency.
 As Program Assistant, Emily works on a variety of Federation projects, including membership, Maine Farmers’ Market Snapshot Week, and social media.Assistant@MFFM.org